We love a good loaf, and even better we love copping one from the independent baker down the street.

 North Street Store

 We can’t shut up about North Street Store – not that anyone really needs telling at this point.
-In spite of a few vocal locals, these legends are still going strong, baking some of the best loaves in town.
-With the addition of sister store Little Loaf Bakery in South Freo, these guys will be pumping out even more of the good stuff.
-And while we’ve waxed lyrical about the cinnamon buns, and the porchetta rolls, the fougasse is the absolute perfect bread to share with mates in the sunshine, with a bottle of something good.
+In spite of a few vocal locals at the start of their Cott tenure, these legends are still going strong, baking some of the best loaves in town from their ever-expanding, empire.

-This small, family-run bakery may have only opened at the start of the year but it’s already become a huge hit around its Lathlain location.
-And a large part of that is due toe place being steeped in owners the Pallot family’s history.
-They use decades-old family recipes, and produce some of the best sourdough going around Perth at the moment.
+Small, family-run bakery Grain may have only opened at the start of 2021 but in the few years since its become a huge hit around its Lathlain location – and a large part of that is due to it being steeped in owners the Pallot family’s history.
+The bakery uses decades-old family recipes, and produce some of the best sourdough going around Perth at the moment.
 Beware their irresistible pastry treats though!

 19 Lathlain Place, Lathlain

-An absolute favourite for a Saturday afternoon lunch after stopping by the Subi Farmer’s Market – a few slices of Wild Bakery’s quinoa loaf with some fresh cultured butter.
+South Freo faves Wild Bakery are all about funky fermentation, which is not only delicious but can also be beneficial for those with sensitive tums.
+An absolute favourite for a Saturday afternoon lunch after stopping by the Subi Farmer’s Market – a few slices of Wild’s quinoa loaf with some fresh cultured butter.
 High key recommend.
-These South Freo faves are all about funky fermentation, which can also be beneficial for those with sensitive tums.

 346 South Terrace, South Fremantle